The Ronald Reagan Myth

 may have contributed to the breakup of the Soviet Union (there

-were plenty of other reasons too) but also kept us closer to
+were plenty of other reasons too) but also kept us closer to nuclear

-besides leaving us billions of dollars in debt.
+us billions of dollars in debt.

 And should we even mention the many senior